gabmoreira/gabmoreira.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be at ICRA presenting VICAN!
+I'll be in Yokohama, at ICRA 2024, presenting VICAN.